T448 (CXX 171)

 - left-top: T448 shortly after being rescued for preservation [Mike Beamish]

 - left-below: T448 after initial restoration in Green Line livery, in Museum service at the 1984 Open Day [Michael Wickham]

 T448 was one of 50 similar coaches built for Green Line service and was initially allocated to Hitchin garage in June 1936 for use on routes K1 and K2.
-Not long after introduction, these coaches with their 7.7 litre engines were found to be under-powered for maintaining the demanding Green Line schedules and all the vehicles were relegated to more ordinary work as green buses in the Country Area.
+Not long after introduction, the 7.7 litre engines in these coaches were found to be under-powered for maintaining the demanding Green Line schedules and all the vehicles were relegated to more ordinary work as Country Area green buses.

-The unusual frontal appearance of these coaches was the designer's attempt at streamlining although access to the engine for maintenance was consequently somewhat restricted.
-In 1939, upon the outbreak of war, T448 was modified, along with most Green Line coaches, to serve as an ambulance, and was allocated for use in the Hammersmith area until mid-1946.
-Restored to a green bus after the War, T448 worked from a variety of south London garages on red bus routes and was the last of its type in public service, being withdrawn from Kingston garage in 1952 and subsequently used as staff transport between Reigate and London Transport’s Chiswick Works.
+The unusual frontal appearance of these coaches was the designer's attempt at streamlining, although access to the engine for maintenance was consequently somewhat restricted.
+In 1939, on the outbreak of war, T448 was modified, along with most Green Line coaches, to serve as an ambulance, and was allocated for use in the Hammersmith area until mid-1946.

 T448 was an early resident of the Museum, albeit then privately owned, and was superficially restored soon after its arrival.
 It was rallied for a few years before a partial rebuild was started.
-We are fortunate to have received a substantial donation during 2016 to enable this work to be completed and the coach is currently off-site for essential heavy repairs before returning for completion by our volunteers.
+We are fortunate to have received a substantial donation during 2016 to enable this work to be completed and the coach is currently in the Museum workshop being restored by our volunteers.